CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Core Vocab/à-Domain Markers & Numbers.md

 ## Numbers
 Hey so numbers are a thing.
 They're a special kind of adjective which can be animated to act as multiplication.
 In general, multiplication is the default as in spoken settings, making working logarithmically easiest.
-For numbers smaller than what would be called `ŋà`, you can either use base six (putting)
+For numbers smaller than what would be called `ŋà`, you can either use base six or multiplicitive notation.